Cemetery savings event! Now through June 30, 2019, we are offering special discounts on select cemetery property. Learn more

-Hardage-Giddens have a long and storied history in the Jacksonville community.
-We have nearly a century of experience in providing funeral, burial, cremation and cemetery services through what has grown to include a group of 11 funeral homes and 5 cemeteries in Florida's Duval and Clay counties.
-Though times have changed and our business has expanded over time, our longstanding commitment to compassionate care, attention to detail and creative funeral solutions has always remained strong.
+Hardage-Giddens has a long and storied history in the Jacksonville community.
+We have nearly a century of experience in providing funeral, burial, cremation and cemetery services through what has grown to include a group of 11 funeral homes and five cemeteries in Duval and Clay counties.
+Though our business has expanded over time, our longstanding commitment to compassionate care, attention to detail and creative funeral solutions has always remained strong.

-Hardage-Giddens Chapel Hills Funeral Home and Chapel Hills Memory Gardens in Atlantic Boulevard Estates welcomes you with a professional staff.
-We pledge to guide you through one of the most personal and challenging stages of life.
-We understand that losing a loved one is a difficult, emotional experience and are here to serve you.
+Hardage-Giddens Chapel Hills Funeral Home and Chapel Hills Memory Gardens welcomes you with a professional staff and pledge to guide you through one of the most personal and challenging stages of life.
+We are here to serve you.

 - Catered Receptions